Read time: 18 minutes | Core wound: “Without my achievements, I’m nothing.”

 7. Numbing through distraction, entertainment, or substances

 This isn’t laziness.
 It’s system failure.
 When the achievement machine breaks down, you don’t know how to exist without it.
-You’re like a shark that must keep moving to breathe.
-When forced to stop, you feel like you’re drowning.
+A shark that must keep moving to breathe.
+Forced to stop, you feel like you’re drowning.

 Read more about other types under stress